jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   You should follow whichever convention your work specifies or whatever the majority of this code is already using.

+1. In Engineering there are going to be disagreements about how things should be done.
+Tell me about a time when you disagreed with your manager.
+  - Did his manager assert his authority to get him to do something he did not agree with?

+# Questions For Others, General

 1. What is a guaranteed way to offend a programmer?

   Rewrite all their code.

-# Questions For Others, General

 1. What surprised you the most about working here that you did not anticipate before you were hired?